beginner-corp/docs.begin.com/readme.md

 ### Document metadata

-Each language contains a table of contents JSON file at its root (`ToC.json`) used to populate the nav tree, documents, and metadata.
+Each language contains a table of contents JSON file at its root (`src/shared/docs/{language}/ToC.json`) used to populate the nav tree, documents, and their metadata.

-The following keys are required unless stated otherwise:
+The following keys are required (unless stated otherwise):

 - `cat` - Category name (i.e. `getting-started`)
 - `catTitle` - Friendly category title (i.e. `Getting Started`)